 This is an Area of Outstanding Natural Beauty and a haven for birds and wildlife.
-A few minutes walk from the house takes you out to a hillside overlooking the coast path.
+A few minutes walk from the house takes you out to a hillside overlooking the SWCoastal Footpath and Looe Island.
 From here you can walk down to the secluded beach known as Portnadler Bay or across the headland to Hore Point.
-There’s an impressive view of Looe Island and on a clear day you can just make out the Eddystone Lighthouse on the horizon.
-Our nearest beach can only be reached on foot or by boat and so is a quiet and secluded place for swimming, relaxation and exploring rockpools.
+On a clear day you can just make out the Eddystone Lighthouse on the horizon.
 It takes about 45mins to walk to Looe along the coast.
 In the other direction the footpath takes you to Talland Bay, Polperro and beyond.
 There’s a small licensed café at Talland Bay, where you can sit outside and enjoy panoramic views across the bay.
 (This is just down the lane from the farmhouse if you prefer to drive or take the slightly shorter inland route).

 Hendersick Farmhouse, Portlooe, Looe PL13 2HZ

 Tel.
 01503263207 E: email@example.com

 Try a search on Google for Hendersick there is lots of history and information there.